 Ok, perhaps that is a harsh generalization.
 I like a picnic on soft blades of grass as much as the next person.
 At the same time, I don’t like wasteful practices that are harmful to the earth.

-I would much prefer if everyone would replace their water-guzzling lawn with drought-tolerant gardens, native plants to attract pollinators, or zero-mile vegetable gardens.
-I would prefer to replace MY lawn with pavers and ground covers but I don’t have the only vote in the house.
+I would much prefer if everyone would replace their water-guzzling lawn with drought-tolerant gardens, native plants to attract pollinators, or zero-waste vegetable gardens.
+I would prefer to replace MY lawn with pavers and ground covers, but I don’t have the only vote in the house.

-Grass likes alkaline soil, so if you have acidic soil, you can spread some lime to help raise the pH.
-The best way to determine your soil pH is to use a pH kit.
+If you have acidic soil, you can spread some lime to help raise the pH.

 - Rye grass is used as a base in lawn mixes.
 It’s cold-tolerant and rebounds well under heavy traffic.
 It grows in clumps so it’s best used in a mix where other grasses can fill in around it.

 - Bluegrass is a nice green grass that fills in patches well.

 - Tall fescue is an easily established grass that is heat-tolerant.

 - Fine fescues are shade tolerant and slow-growing.